Here are my other Brazos Bend

 "box".
 That is-if something threatens it-the turtle withdraws into its

 shell.
-Box Turtles have hinges on their lower shell (plastron) that allows
+Box Turtles have hinges on their lower shell

 their shells to close tightly.
-Many of us have seen turtles of all sizes
+Many of us have seen turtles of all

-hide by withdrawing into their shell (I have), with the exception of Snapping
+hide by withdrawing into their shell (I have), with the exception of

-Turtles.
-Snapping Turtles use their shell in a more dynamic manner,
+use their shell in a more dynamic

-as shown on the same page linked
+as shown on this page

-of shell dipping, circling, and snapping for their defense on land.
+of shell dipping, circling, and snapping for their defense

-If this
+If

 Cooter had merely withdrawn into its shell, it would probably have been